cyclst/DiamondKata/README.md

 Now we have out internal space count and our row size, we can easily come up with how many padding spaces each side are needed, which will be ([row_count]-[internal_space_count])/2 or p = (r-i)/2

-#### Step 7:
+#### Additional Considerations:

-At this point we notice that there has been a lot of cutting and pasting from the top half of the diamond to the bottom half.
-We may be able to use this at some point...
+- At this point we notice that there has been a lot of cutting and pasting from the top half of the diamond to the bottom half.
+We may be able to use this to increase efficiency...
+- The diamond logic should validate that only a valid alphabet character is passed to it
+- The requirements do not specify how lower case letters should be handle.
+We will assume that they will be transformed to uppercase for now